andymeneely/project-timber-wolf/scenarios/scenarios.md

 _"Our first mark will be our friendly local art gallery.
 They're expecting a new exhibit of paintings coming in from Venice, Italy tomorrow.
 Gorgeous collection.
 Even the museum curators have underappreciated - and undervalued - this collection.
 Security is pretty lax but, just to be cautious, you cannot have more than two players per entrance to start with.
 Exit however you want, just make sure you remember those gates close when the alarm goes off."_

-_"To make payroll, I just need three paintings.
+_"To make payroll, **I just need three paintings**.
 Now, you should know that these pieces will sell better if we have them in sets.
 Both fruit paintings will sell for an extra $2k and all three buildings will get us an extra $4k.
 We can use any bonus money for the next job."_

 _"Good luck and don't forget: getting in is the easy part."_